wttech/gradle-aem-plugin/README.md

 To see documentation for previous 5.x serie, please [click here](https://github.com/Cognifide/gradle-aem-plugin/tree/groovy) (navigate to branch `groovy`).

+Also keep in mind, that GAP 6.x is **temporarily supporting only Gradle 5.x** (is not supporting 5.1 or higher) due to API changes related with [lazy configuration](https://docs.gradle.org/5.1.1/userguide/userguide.html).

 ## Table of contents

   * [Getting started](#getting-started)